Maya astronomy: The Tropical Year in the Maya codices

-The Burner Almanac (pages 33c to 39c) contains the stations of the Burner cycle, a system for dividing the Tzolk'in that is known from the colonial history of Yucatán.
+The Burner Almanac (pages 33c to 39c) contains the stations of the Burner cycle, a system for dividing the Tzolkʼin that is known from the colonial history of Yucatán.
 The almanac also refers to eclipse seasons and stations of the tropical year.
 This almanac refers to a few years before and just after 1520, when the codex may have already been in the hands of the Spanish.

 The Conjugal Almanac (pages 22c to 23c) is one of a series of almanacs dealing with conjugal relationships between pairs of deities.
 It may contain a reference to the vernal equinox.

 In addition to the astronomical tables preserved in the Dresden codex, there are illustrations of different deities and their relation to the positions of the planets.